SabanaMS/aws2/PROBLEM.md

 - Considering that the API will be integrating with multiple Third Party fitness apps, it is important to ensure compatibility and hence, at least two versions of the API needs to be created(for listing and checking details only), one with minimal information and fields(ideal for mobile apps) and the other with more detailed information,which has been implemented for Gym offerings.

-The problem to solve for Goldy's Gym is make the application more robust, manageable and secure and reducing the interdependencies among the microservices.

-## Proposed Solution
-In this phase, Goldy's Gym needs a solution for their marketing campaign.
-The solution should help to reach out to users over the web and gather enquiry to its offered programs while ensuring security and high availability.

-## High Level Requirements

-As the application is created based on Microservices Architecture, hence as of now each one of them can have a non-standardized authentication and authorization mechanism and also it needs to showcase the direct addresses of each microservices to the third party APIs or even SPA front end applications.
+- As the application is created based on Microservices Architecture, hence as of now each one of them can have a non-standardized authentication and authorization mechanism and also it needs to showcase the direct addresses of each microservices to the third party APIs or even SPA front end applications.
 This makes the microservices bound to a specific address and port number.
 Also, in case there are multiple instances of the same microservices, then routing the request will not be possible.
-Hence, an API gateway is needed which will intercept all requests and will route them to the appropriate microservice instance.
-Also, the JWT based authentication logic will have to be implemented only in the gateway only and all microservice specific implementation will have to be removed.
+Hence, an API gateway is implemented which will intercept all requests and will route them to the appropriate microservice instance.
+Also, the JWT based authentication logic is implemented only in the gateway.

-The API gateway will be querying the service registry for service discovery to find the instances of the required microservices at runtime, as all of the microservices will be registered with the service registry upon getting started.
+- The API gateway queries the service registry for service discovery to find the instances of the required microservices at runtime, as all of the microservices are registered with the service registry upon getting started.

-As there are multiple microservices, hence managing the configurations of each microservices will be a tedious task.
+- As there are multiple microservices, hence managing the configurations of each microservices will be a tedious task.
 This will get even more complicated when more services will get added to the application.
-Hence, a centralized repository of microservice configuration can be created by using **Spring Cloud Config**.
-This will run as an individual microservice and all other microservices will query this microservice on startup to get the details of their configuration which includes environment variables and other configurations.
+Hence, a centralized repository of microservice configuration is created by using **Spring Cloud Config**.
+This runs as an individual microservice and all other microservices queries this microservice on startup to get the details of their configuration which includes environment variables and other configurations.
 This can also be used to created various profiles for the application for various environment such as dev, staging and production.

-as of now, the EnquiryService allows the following tasks:
+- During its first iteration, the EnquiryService used to allow the following tasks:

     - adding a new enquiry (done by a potential customer)
     - seeing the list of the enquiries( by customer care executives, managers)
     - updating an enquiry with remarks and status.

 However, this strategy does not give the managers at the call centres an overall view about how many cases are open and who is assigned to them and productivity calculation is impacted.
-Hence, in this step, EnquiryService will be broken further into one more microservice - TicketService.
-Each time a customer puts an enquiry, a new ticket will have to be generated.
+Hence, EnquiryService was broken further into one more microservice - TicketService.
+Each time a customer puts an enquiry, a new ticket will be generated.
 When a call centre executive will address it and put the remarks, his login ID will be captured. to break the tight coupling between these two microservices, it will be event driven through the use of RabbitMQ.
 Each time a new enquiry is generated, the ticket will have to be generated automatically.

-To ensure that the system captures only valid login IDs and also to check whether the role is `Executive` while the call centre executives update the status, the email ID entered will be validated against UserService.
+- To ensure that the system captures only valid login IDs and also to check whether the role is `Executive` while the call centre executives update the status, the email ID entered will be validated against UserService.
 In case the UserService is not available, a default value will be entered.
-Circuit breaker pattern is going to be ideal in this case.
+Circuit breaker pattern is implemented in this case.

-To ensure high availability and load balancing, we need to create a cluster of the microservice instances and manage the load between them.
+- To ensure high availability, load balancing is implemented.

-The application needs a distributed tracing system.
+- The application has a distributed tracing system using Zipkin.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 It will enable features including both the collection and lookup of this data.

+## Proposed Solution
+In this phase, Goldy's Gym needs to deploy the application on a remote VM using containerization, in order to eliminate the hassles that comes with deploying the application in multiple environments.

+## High Level Requirements

+1. creating the Dockerfiles for each microservices
+2. Pushing the docker images to Docker Hub
+3. Creating a `docker-compose.yml` file
+4. Run the application using `docker-compose.yml`

 ### There would be three roles in this application.
 They would be allowed to perform activities based on their role: